JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.html" rel="OneAuditNoErrorsLogLinear">![OneAuditNoErrorsLogLinear](docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.png)</a>

-However, OneAudit has a large variance due to the random sequence of pool values.
-Here are the one sigma intervals for a "best case" 90% CVR OneAudit.
+OneAudit has a large variance due to the random sequence of pool values.
+Here are the one sigma intervals for the "best case" 90% CVR OneAudit.
 For example, a 2% margin contest has a one-sigma interval of (466, 2520) (click on the image to get an interactive plot):

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditWithStdDev/OneAuditWithStdDevLinear.html" rel="OneAuditWithStdDevLinear">![OneAuditWithStdDevLinear](docs/plots2/oneaudit/OneAuditWithStdDev/OneAuditWithStdDevLinear.png)</a>